 The Plan's exposure to foreign currency risk derives from its investments in foreign currency or instruments denominated in foreign currency.
-Investments in such securities are limited to a maximum net currency exposure of 37.0% at any given time.
-The Plan was exposed to foreign currency risk through the pools investment in Euro denominated alternative investments.
-The Pool total of these investments was \$16,295,302 and \$17,753,986 at June 30, 2020 and June 30, 2019, respectively.
-The Plan's proportionate share was \$7,062,689 and \$7,733,755 at June 30, 2020 and June 30, 2019, respectively.
+Investments in such securities are limited to a maximum net currency exposure of 36.5% at any given time.
+These pool of assets may also include hedged assets, therefore, reducing the overall currency risk.
+The Plan was also exposed to foreign currency risk through the Pools investment in Euro denominated alternative investments.
+The Pool total of these investments was \$21,246,284 and \$16,295,302 at June 30,2021 and June 30, 2020, respectively.
+The Plan's proportionate share was \$9,164,698 and \$7,062,689 at June 30, 2021 and June 30, 2020, respectively.